wacncontent/CustomizeTool/output/includes/load-balancing-vms.md

 - **Performance**:  Use this method when you have endpoints in different geographic locations and you want requesting clients to use the "closest" endpoint in terms of the lowest latency.
 - **Round Robin:**  Use this method when you want to distribute load across a set of cloud services in the same datacenter or across cloud services or websites in different datacenters.

-For more information, see [About Traffic Manager Load Balancing Methods](/documentation/articles/traffic-manager-load-balancing-methods).
+For more information, see [About Traffic Manager Load Balancing <!-- deleted by customization Methods](/documentation/articles/traffic-manager-load-balancing-methods) --><!-- keep by customization: begin --> Methods](http://msdn.microsoft.com/zh-cn/library/azure/dn339010.aspx) <!-- keep by customization: end -->.

 The following figure shows an example of the Round Robin load balancing method for distributing traffic between different cloud services.